jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 The software release process is a critical aspect of any software development project.
 A manual software release process can be time-consuming, error-prone, and often leaves room for human error.
 This is where an automated release process comes in.
 The tools mentioned in this article (used in TypeScript/Javascript projects) can help streamline and optimize the software release process, making it more efficient and less prone to errors, by reducing human involvement.

+## Notes

+- When I mention the "master/main" branch, it can be either master or main, depending on what you agreed with your team.
+- When I mention Github Actions it can also be done in any other CI/CD tool

 ## In this article

 1. [Versioning](#versioning)